Cyndi-24/AdventureWorks-Sales-Customer-Analysis-Power-BI/README.md

 3. Which products generated the most revenue in each year?

-4. Which countries generated the highest revenue in each year, and did the leading market change?

-5. How did monthly revenue patterns change across the three years?

-6. Did the size or composition of the customer base change alongside the decline in revenue?
+4. Did the size or composition of the customer base change alongside the decline in revenue?

+5. How was revenue distributed across countries, and which markets generated the most revenue from 2015 to 2017?

+6. How did monthly revenue patterns change from 2015 to 2017?

+7. Which products or product categories were driving revenue in each country?

 ## Data Sourcing

  This dataset was gotten from Kaggle.com, a website which offers a vast repository of datasets which can be used for personal projects and competitions for data enthusiasts and professionals

  ## Data Preparation and Modelling